cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 open docs/index.html
 ```

+Once you push the `docs/` folder, your Haskell GHCJS application will be available at `https://name.github.io/repo-name`.
+In the case of this repository, that would be https://cah6.github.io/haskell-nix-skeleton-2/.

 I know this method isn't for everybody, but if you have strong counter-opinions to doing this you probably have enough knowledge or desire to host the docs folder elsewhere.

 ### All together now